 Good point.
 Though there are differences in abilities between men and women too (See my previous two posts), Demore does not discuss ability.
 He surely must have had ability in mind, but maybe he decided not to write about ability to make the memo less controversial, but ended up slipping.
 Nonetheless, had he written about ability, he would probably have been right too.

-Sex differences in cognitive abilitiesso it’s intriguing that Damore chooses to ignore this vast literature to focus on personality.
-The reason, however, quickly becomes clear when we look at the evidence: namely, there’s women should make worse programmers.
+Sex differences in cognitive abilities have been well-studied, so it’s intriguing that Damore chooses to ignore this vast literature to focus on personality.
+The reason, however, quickly becomes clear when we look at the evidence: namely, there’s zero evidence that suggests women should make worse programmers.
 On average, women score slightly worse on certain spatial reasoning problems and better on verbal tests.
 Their overall problem-solving abilities are equal.
 Women used to score worse on math, but inclusive environments negate that difference.
-Even the (relatively robust) difference in spatial reasoning can vanish when women are asked to .
-The only of coding competency by sex found that women were more likely than men to have their GitHub contributions accepted — but if they were project outsiders, this was true only if their gender was hidden.
+Even the (relatively robust) difference in spatial reasoning can vanish when women are asked to picture themselves as male.
+The only published studyof coding competency by sex found that women were more likely than men to have their GitHub contributions accepted — but if they were project outsiders, this was true only if their gender was hidden.